TheArturthur/CoppermindScraper/Cosmere/Stormseat.md

 When [[Listeners\|listeners]] live in Narak, the plateau is used as practice ground by their soldiers.
 Afterwards, it's restored to its former function, and a ramp is constructed to allow wagons and [[Chull\|chulls]] to climb onto it.
 One of the [[Knights Radiant\|Knights Radiant]] is on standby either there or at the matching Oathgate in [[Urithiru\|Urithiru]] most of the time to operate it.

 #### The tower
+  <<Eshonai\|Eshonai>> walking to The Tower of <<Narak\|Narak>>.
 The tower is one of the few structures that can be found both in ancient Stormseat and modern Narak, although its appearance has changed during that time.
 Over the centuries, it has turned into a spire akin to a stalagmite, with the space inside clogged up by dried-up [[Crem\|crem]].
 Nonetheless, it remains standing despite being exposed to the elements for centuries.
 To return the tower to a semblance of its prior functionality, the [[Listeners\|listeners]] carved steps into its outer side and added a railing to prevent people from falling off.
 The very top of it has been flattened, and became the meeting spot for the [[Council of Five\|Council of Five]] that rules the listeners.
-Despite this accomodation, the climb is noted as difficult for listeners with physically-weaker forms.
+Despite this accommodation, the climb is noted as difficult for listeners with physically-weaker forms.
+Near the base of the tower, crem has buried a stone-carved membership record of the Last Legion.
 After humans reclaim Stormseat, the top of the tower becomes a watchpost to warn about approaching [[Voidbringer\|Voidbringer]] attacks.

 #### The Hall of Art